 So I started over again with the 3rd salesman, asking questions, looking at inventory and finally turned the discussion to the high price tags.
 What I was told, floored me and I wish I would have drove off, right then and there.
 He told me, verbatim; “We just put those high prices on our vehicles to hopefully take advantage of those that don’t know what they’re talking about.”

 Can you imagine, why would I possibly trust this salesman or car lot, after a statement like that.
 Against my better judgement I stuck around, continued to look, and even entertained the idea of purchasing an exceptionally good looking car.
 Thankfully, I had some time to meditate on the transaction and what I was told, so I left.

 Bennett Motors Review

 Because of this, I would not recommend anyone visit Bennett Motors in Evansville to purchase a used car.
 I would go so far as to say I recommend avoiding them at all costs.
 If I were to review Bennett Motors in one word, I’d simply state, untrustworthy.
 My hard earned money is better spent with businesses that I can trust and start a relationship with, over the purchase of multiple vehicles.

 So, in closing, be prepared for your dollar to not stretch as far, when buying a used car in Evansville or the Tri-State.
-Expect frustration when searching for just that right car or truck.
+Expect frustration when searching for just that right car or truck, and that is not mentioning checking cars for legal stuff and accident records, getting consultatoon at HornsbyWatson.com, if necessary.
 And, if at all possible, avoid Bennett Motors like the dishonest company that it is.
 Thanks random salesperson for setting me straight!